Yearly Financial Audits: How to Spot Weaknesses in Your Plan

 Many legacy 401(k) plans or mutual funds carry expense ratios of 1% or higher.
 While this sounds small, Vanguard research consistently shows that high fees are one of the most accurate predictors of underperformance.
 An audit using a tool like FeeX (now Pontera) can reveal if you are paying "advisor alpha" prices for "closet indexing" performance.
 If you aren't beating a low-cost ETF like VTI, you are effectively donating your wealth to the fund manager.

-Strategic Fixes and Tools
+Strategic Fixes & Tools

 To fix a plan, you must move from qualitative "feelings" to quantitative benchmarks.
 The first step is a **Correlation Matrix Audit**.
 Use software like Portfolio Visualizer to see if your "diversified" assets actually move in the same direction.
 If your crypto, tech stocks, and real estate investment trusts (REITs) all drop 20% at the same time, you aren't diversified; you are just long on "Risk On" sentiment.
 You need non-correlated assets like Trend Following Managed Futures or Gold to provide a true hedge.